 But you won’t.

 So I have done for you — in honor of the year that has passed, and all the tanning lotion that has flowed under the bridge since then, and because I am feeling extremely creative — what I had always wanted to do: I have excerpted sections of the transcript relating to one issue which, as dry as it sounds, made this trial an absolute real-time heart-stopping drama of the highest order.
-And I have gone through the trouble of opening up a Scribd account and installing a plugin here so I can show you this fun document right here on the blog.
+And I have gone through the trouble of opening up a Scribd account and embedding the excerpts here so I can show you this fun document right here on the blog.
 Because it is that wild.

 That issue was, what if you haven’t subpoenaed your adversary’s principals… but one of them is in town for the trial… and you subpoena him in the hotel lobby after the first night… or maybe you didn’t, after all…